JakeCowton/Pok-e-Lol/readme.md

 #### Agreeableness

 More likely to go with what is suggested.
-High score = more logic
+High score = high logic
+Low score = low logic

 #### Neuroticism